 Live favourites ‘Empire Of Wolves’, ‘Damaged Software’ and ‘Proximity’ provided everyone with some references of familiarity, but the funereal ‘Dead Feed’ proved that Anais Neon and Martin Swan could do unsettling experimentation too.
 The old new number ‘Real 2 Reel Love’ closed proceedings, having been reworked from its original sub-NEW ORDER disco incarnation into a much darker, more progressive proposition.

-Some observers at ‘A Secret Wish’ questioned whether VILE ELECTRODES were adding anything new to electronic pop, yet failed to state any examples of what could be considered progress in the genre.
+Some of the audience at ‘A Secret Wish’ were overheard questioning whether VILE ELECTRODES were adding anything new to electronic pop, yet failed to categorically state any examples of what could be considered progress in the genre.
 While VILE ELECTRODES may not be playing with ethereal dubstep and glitch techniques like PURITY RING, what Neon and The Swan do produce are memorable songs presented in an artistic, yet accessible manner.

 In fact, the line-up of JOHN FRYER, SMPJ and VILE ELECTRODES at ‘A Secret Wish’ had a common thread running through ie good tunes.
 No matter that Elizabeth Fraser sounds like she’s invented her own language, Eddie Bengtsson rants in Swedish or Anais Neon intonates with a very English Home Counties accent… there is intuitive melody and soul.
 Now if melody and soul is what’s making modern electronic pop music sound old-fashioned, then great; The Electricity Club and no doubt Cold War Night Life would like to have some more of that!